daoducanhc/Tumor_Segmentation/README.md

 Owned a unique U-shaped, U-Net consists of a contracting path (encoder) to capture context and a symmetric expanding path (decoder) that enables exact localization.

-Was created for specific task, U-Net can yield more precise segmentation despite fewer training samples.
+Was created for a specific task, U-Net can yield more precise segmentation despite fewer training samples.

 ### ResUNet

 Replacing encoder path of original U-Net architecture by state-of-the-art model: ResNet.

-We do not apply ResBlock in both the encoder and decoder part of U-Net because it may create a too complex model that our data is overfit so quickly.
+We do not apply ResBlock in both the encoder and decoder part of U-Net because it may create a too complex model that our data is overfitting quickly.

 ![image](demo/ResUNet.PNG)